 “It has been a privilege serving alongside each of you and I look forward to continuing to work with you for the betterment of agriculture,” said Chism.
 “Due to the pandemic, many of us had to overcome unique challenges this year, but as we always do, we adapt and find ways to get the job done.
 This year has made our organization a lot stronger.
 We will take the best of what we have learned through our experiences during the pandemic as we look ahead to 2021 and beyond.”

-In addition to her role at INFB, Chism serves as the vice chair of the American Farm Bureau Women’s Leadership Committee and as the vice chair of the board for the Agriculture Council of America.
+In addition to her role at INFB, Chism chairs the State Women’s Leadership Committee and serves as the vice chair of the American Farm Bureau Women’s Leadership Committee.
 Chism and her husband, Kent, farm in Howard County where they raise corn, soybeans and sweet corn.
-They have three grown children, all of whom are married with children.
+They have three grown children.